 With the help of Head of School Dee Rosenberg, Dr. Sherman further expanded what is now known as The Newgrange Family of Schools with the opening of The Laurel School in 2012.
 The Laurel School focuses on students who have language-based learning differences like dyslexia and dyscalculia, as well as co-existing conditions like ADHD and executive functioning skills deficits.
-For nearly a decade, The Laurel School has used evidenced-based and multi-sensory strategies to foster students’ curiosity, confidence, skills, and learning.
+For nearly a decade, The Laurel School has used evidence-based and multi-sensory strategies to foster students’ curiosity, confidence, skills, and learning.

 Now — forty-three years after The Newgrange School first opened its doors — all three of these excellent institutions are to come together, concentrating their resources and state-of-the-art facilities in the Newgrange Family of Schools.
-United on one campus, they will be able to provide an even greater impact to students, families, and educators.
+United on one campus, they are able to provide an even greater impact to students, families, and educators.

 The new campus is sunlit, modern, and surrounded by plenty of open green space.
 It’s sure to be a place where students will look forward to learning and rising to new challenges.
 Families and students will have easy, daily access to experts who understand learning differences — all in one place, all right here in New Jersey.
 The leadership team looks forward to growing programs and opportunities even further.

-Aubrey Haines — CEO of Mercer Oak Realty, the company who handled the construction of the new campus — is very hopeful for the future of the project.
+Aubrey Haines — CEO of Mercer Oak Realty, the company that handled the construction of the new campus — is very hopeful for the future of the project.
 “The Newgrange Family of Schools has a tremendous leader in CEO Tim Viands,” he says.
 “He had a vision for the new facility and never wavered from that goal.”

-“We are excited to join the Hopewell and Pennington community as the premiere resource in the community for students who learn differently, as well as reach our nearly neighbors in Bucks County and surrounding Pennsylvania counties,” Viands says.
+“We are excited to join the Hopewell and Pennington community as the premiere resource in the community for students who learn differently, as well as reach our nearby neighbors in Bucks County and surrounding Pennsylvania counties,” Viands says.

-The Laurel Education Group looks forward to welcoming students for the 2020-2021 school year, and is currently accepting applications.
+The Laurel Education Group looks forward to welcoming students for the 2020-2021 school year and is currently accepting applications.